 Children generally will feel some sort of accomplishment when they are able to reach goals.
 Younger kids will benefit from a simple sticker chart that shows their progress at the end of each class.
 Older children may like bar graphs or more formal charting.

 In conclusion, keyboarding classes do not have to be boring.
 You can make them fun by utilizing these tips.
 By doing so you will encourage kids to want to learn how to type and keyboarding will become the highlight of their week.
 Just remember to change up your lessons often as well as to offer continuous praise in order to for your students to successfully meet the goal of learning how to type proficiently.

-Kids are familiar with video games and over 90 per cent of school kids play them.
-Typing games tap into the interactive aspect of the way students learn that are the core of this process.
-Through games, students interact with the computer and their classmates to achieve both higher accuracy and speed.
+Kids are familiar with video gaming and over 90 per cent of school kids play them.
+Keyboarding games tap into the interactive aspect of the way students learn that are the core of this process.
+Through keyboarding games, students interact with the computer and their classmates to achieve both higher accuracy and speed.

 Most jobs nowadays require at least the most basic computer skills, even jobs that 10 or 15 years ago did not.
 In fact, many employers are requiring candidates to be able to type at least a minimum of 35 wpm just for the sake of productivity.
+There are now even pre-employment typing test web sites for recruitment testing such as TypingTestPro.com.
 There are a variety of reasons that employers are looking for people with above average keyboarding skills.
 There are many important benefits that honing keyboard skills can give you.
 It is not just about making yourself attractive to potential employers, learning a skill such as touch-typing can help you get ahead in a number of ways.